SCOPE OF THIS CHAPTER

 - Any available information about the parents' previous experiences of looking after children.
 Where a parent has other children subject to care/adoption orders, earlier case records should be explored to ascertain the circumstances which led to social work involvement, and any indication that the capacity of the parent to bring up children has changed.

-The assessment will need to consider and record the likely duration of the Placement with Parents arrangement, which is usually no longer than 12months.
+The assessment will need to consider and record the likely duration of the Placement with Parents arrangement, which is usually no longer than 12 months.
+This assessment should be recorded as a Single Assessment on LCS due to significant change of circumstances.

 See also Appendix 1: Letter to Professionals.